 1.1.
-Background and Terms of Reference as provided by the requestor
+Background

 Recycled plastic materials and articles shall only be placed on the market if the recycled plastic is from an authorised recycling process.
 Before a recycling process is authorised, the European Food Safety Authority (EFSA)'s opinion on its safety is required.
 This procedure has been established in Article 5 of Regulation (EC) No 282/20081 on recycled plastic materials intended to come into contact with foods and Articles 8 and 9 of Regulation (EC) No 1935/20042 on materials and articles intended to come into contact with food.